 How we address this

-Alternative Learning creates opportunities for those who have autism or other learning disabilities to access accredited training with a view to helping them into part-time or full-time employment.
+Alternative Learning creates opportunities for those who have learning disabilities or autism to access accredited training with a view to helping them into part-time or full-time employment.
 It draws on services from across our offering to develop life skills, personal interaction and strong social networks.
 We will create a programme together with you based on your interests and skills.
 We also link to external providers who have more expertise for example in animal care and horticulture so we can provide you the best experiences.